 Go on an urban ecology expedition in our revised environmental science course.
 Explore and study global and regional ecology and ecosystems concepts.
 Increase your knowledge and awareness of resource management and sustainability issues that reduce the impact on Chicago and the global environment.

-This course is offered in the 2013-14 school year for six credits.
-Program dates are:
+This course is next offered in summer 2015 for three credits.

 - Learn, explore and implement hands-on and inquiry-based teaching techniques.